citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupAddMachinesRequestModel.md

 HasAssignMachinesToUsers returns a boolean if a field has been set.

+### SetAssignMachinesToUsersNil

+`func (o *DeliveryGroupAddMachinesRequestModel) SetAssignMachinesToUsersNil(b bool)`

+ SetAssignMachinesToUsersNil sets the value for AssignMachinesToUsers to be an explicit nil

+### UnsetAssignMachinesToUsers
+`func (o *DeliveryGroupAddMachinesRequestModel) UnsetAssignMachinesToUsers()`

+UnsetAssignMachinesToUsers ensures that no value is present for AssignMachinesToUsers, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)